p4lang/behavioral-model/docs/runtime_CLI.md

 Set depth of one / all egress queue(s): set_queue_depth <nb_pkts> [<egress_port> [<priority>]]
 ```

-This command will set queue's maximum depth for a priority queue that is identified by egress_port and priority.
-If priority is not given, this command will set queue's maximum depth for all queues in the given egress_port.
-If both priority and egress_port are not given, this command will set queue's maximum depth for all queues.
-The priority mentioned here is the same as qid in the queueing_metadata.
+This command sets queue's maximum depth to `nb_pkts` in units of number of packets.
+The affected priority queue is identified by `egress_port` and `priority`.
+If `priority` is not given, this command sets queue's maximum depth for all queues in the given `egress_port`.
+If both `priority` and `egress_port` are not given, this command sets queue's maximum depth for all queues.
+The `priority` mentioned here is the same as qid in the queueing_metadata.

 ### set_queue_rate [simple_switch_CLI only]
 ```